In this post I’m going to give you 13 reasons why zero waste is more than a plastic bag.

 Glass isn’t the perfect answer to plastic – it takes a lot of energy to process and it’s heavy, which means its transport emissions are high as compared to other, lighter products.
 Plus, with US cities shutting down recycling programs left and right (and many programs now using glass as landfill cover or putting into asphalt), the chance your glass is actually getting recycled is low.
 If used only once before recycling, plastic is theoretically most efficient.
 Hold onto your glass for as long as possible.

 Do more: avoid purchasing in glass whenever possible.
 If you do get glass, plan to reuse it – don’t buy new containers for your pantry items.
+Find out more about the different types of food packaging and what’s eco-friendly.

 Your car emissions are worse for the planet than plastic packaging.